Quetiapine: Pharmacodynamics

 This means quetiapine is a dopamine, serotonin, and adrenergic antagonist, and a potent antihistamine with some anticholinergic properties.
-Quetiapine binds strongly to serotonin receptors; the drug acts as partial agonist at 5-HT1A receptors.
+Quetiapine binds strongly to serotonin receptors; the drug acts as a partial agonist at 5-HT1A receptors and as an antagonist to all other serotonin receptors it has affinity for.
 Serial PET scans evaluating the D2 receptor occupancy of quetiapine have demonstrated that quetiapine very rapidly disassociates from the D2 receptor.
 Theoretically, this allows for normal physiological surges of dopamine to elicit normal effects in areas such as the nigrostriatal and tuberoinfundibular pathways, thus minimizing the risk of side-effects such as pseudo-parkinsonism as well as elevations in prolactin.
 Some of the antagonized receptors (serotonin, norepinephrine) are actually autoreceptors whose blockade tends to increase the release of neurotransmitters.

 At very low doses, quetiapine acts primarily as a histamine receptor blocker (antihistamine) and α1-adrenergic blocker.
 When the dose is increased, quetiapine activates the adrenergic system and binds strongly to serotonin receptors and autoreceptors.
 At high doses, quetiapine starts blocking significant amounts of dopamine receptors.
 Due to the drug's sedating H1 activity, it is often prescribed at low doses for insomnia.
 While some feel that low doses of drugs with antihistamine effects like quetiapine and mirtazapine are safer than drugs associated with physical dependency or other risk factors, concern has been raised by some professionals that off-label prescribing has become too widespread due to underappreciated hazards.

-When treating schizophrenia, antagonism of D2 receptor by quetiapine in the mesolimbic pathway relieves positive symptoms and antagonism of the 5HT2A receptor in the frontal cortex of the brain may relieve negative symptoms and reduce severity of psychotic episodes.
+When treating schizophrenia, antagonism of D2 receptor by quetiapine in the mesolimbic pathway relieves positive symptoms and antagonism of the 5-HT2A receptor in the frontal cortex of the brain may relieve negative symptoms and reduce severity of psychotic episodes.
 Quetiapine has fewer extrapyramidal side effects and is less likely to cause hyperprolactinemia when compared to other drugs used to treat schizophrenia, so is used as a first line treatment.

-Amphetamine is well known for being an agonist at the TAAR1 receptor inside a dopaminergic neuron,so the TAAR1 receptor signals through two different proteinkinases whether the DAT transporter inhibits the monoamine reuptake or acts in reversal.
-There is little evidence that the TAAR1 receptor co-localizes and signalling also to the NET transporter.
-If so, than quetiapine can compete with this reuptake activity preventing release of norepinephrine through NET to some extent.
-With a NET occupancy of 35% with quetiapine XR 300 mg/day, most likely quetiapine isn't capable of inducing a competitive answer to amphetamine exposure, but maybe can have calming effects.
+Since the noradrenaline transporter is responsible for most of the dopamine clearance in the prefrontal cortex, norquetiapine blocks reuptake of dopamine too, accumulating the dopamine in the synapse.